AngeloPF69/TestGit/README.md

     detectAbove([Blocks=1]) detects if exits Blocks above the turtle in a strait line forward or backwards. detectBelow([Blocks=1]) detects if exits Blocks below the turtle in a strait line forward or backwards.

+  Inspect:

+    inspectLeft() rotate left and inspect block in front of turtle. inspectRight() rotate right and inspect block in front of turtle. inspectBack() rotate back and inspect block in front of turtle. inspectDir([sDir="forward]) turtle inspect block in sDir direction {"forward", "right", "back", "left", "up", "down"}.

   Compare:

     compareAbove([Blocks=1]) compare blocks above the turtle in a strait line with selected slot.